SergKrasilnikov/planetology-tasks/readme.md

 ## How to cite:
 ___
 ```
-Krasilnikov, S. S., Ivanov, M. A., Head, J. W., Krasilnikov, A. S. (2023a).
+Krasilnikov, S.S., Ivanov, M.A., Head, J.W., Krasilnikov, A.S., 2023a.
 Geologic history of the south circumpolar
 region (SCR) of the Moon.
 Icarus, 115422. https://doi.org/10.1016/j.icarus.2022.115422

+Krasilnikov, A.S., Krasilnikov, S.S., Ivanov, M.A., Head, J.W., 2023b.
+Estimation of ejecta thickness from impact
+craters in the South polar region of the Moon, Solar System Research, Vol. 57, No. 2, pp. 122–132.
 ```